 At its core, the strike embodies the collective frustrations of a generation who feel abandoned by their adult counterparts.
 Global average CO2 emissions are back on the rise (2018 saw a record of 37.1 gigatonnes), developed countries continue to produce and consume at high rates, and oil and natural gas are seeing accelerated use.
 In Greta’s words: “why study for a future which may not be there?”

-This is an Outdoor issue
+Climate action is an Outdoor issue

 We already know that the outdoor community cannot divorce itself from the climate struggle.
 Still, establishing the right course of action with respect to Fridays for Future is understandably hard.
 How can the outdoor community best support this movement – without coopting it and disempowering its young initiators?